How do Chinese Accounting Standards differ from international practice?

 - The fiscal year in accounts must begin on 1st January.

 - Additional disclosure requirements of the identity of business partners; indirect cash-flow statements; comments on the fairness of transactions.

 Although CAS is very stringent, China lacks the same level of checks and balances as in the western economies so there is weaker enforcement of accounting regulations.
 Managers of Foreign Invested Enterprises (FIE’s) often maintain three different accounts:

 - One that exaggerates sales and profits, to display to the parent company / foreign investor.

-- One that minimises performance, to display to the tax authorities.
+- One that minimizes performance, to display to the tax authorities.

 - One accurate account for the managers themselves.

 One commonly used “trick” is to boost sales numbers without appropriate provisions for bad debt.
 This is particularly problematic since defaults on payments are very high in the PRC compared to most other countries.
-The underlying problem is often ill-designed bonus-schemes that gives higher salary to the management if they reach certain targets, but does not take into account increases in A/R (receivables).
+The underlying problem is often ill-designed bonus-schemes that give a higher salary to the management if they reach certain targets but do not take into account increases in A/R (receivables).

 Other externalities, such as poor logistics, constraints on FOREX, unreliable suppliers can lead managers to store excessive inventory.
-Thus causing increases in working capital, financing, insurance and storage costs.
-Too often, this is not clearly depicted in the financial statements.
+Thus causing increases in working capital, financing, insurance, and storage costs.
+Too often, this is not depicted in the financial statements.